 Approval of the comprehensive plan amendment would make the concurrent rezoning application consistent with the Comprehensive Plan.
 If the comprehensive plan amendment is denied, the project area would remain in the Rural Area and, the concurrent rezoning would be inconsistent with the Comprehensive Plan and extension of sanitary sewer to the project would not be consistent with Comprehensive Plan Sewer Policy.
-Legal issues resulting from Planning Commission action are appropriately addressed by the County Attorney.
+Legal issues resulting from the board of County Supervisors action are appropriately addressed by the County Attorney.